Residence & Immigration

 The 15% tax rate applies to income up to a maximum €5,000,000.
 Thus, should any income exceed the maximum amount of €5,000,000, no further tax would be charged on the excess income.

-The Malta Individual Investor Programme (MIIP) is designed to facilitate the manner in which an individual and the members of his family can become Maltese Citizens, through a combination of investment and residence in Malta.
+Maltese Citizenship for Exceptional Services by Direct Investment is designed to facilitate the manner in which an individual and the members of his family can become Maltese Citizens, through a combination of investment, eligibility and residence in Malta.

 All applicants and their families will have to go through a strict due diligence exercise and will also have to create sufficient links and ties to Malta.
 Such applicants will also need to invest in Malta through the National Development and Social Fund established by the Government of Malta with the purpose of effecting qualitative improvements in Malta through public interest, social and capital projects.

-Advocates Primei, through its corporate services arm Primei Fiduciary Ltd., has been approved and licenced by Identity Malta (http://iip.gov.mt) as an Accredited Person for the purposes of the Malta Individual Investor Program (MIIP).
+Advocates Primei has been approved and licenced by Identity Malta (http://iip.gov.mt) as an Accredited Person for the purposes of the Citizenship by Investment.
 We have substantial experience with dealing with Maltese residence and personal tax issues.
-In terms of such accreditation issued by Identity Malta, we are authorised to submit applications on behalf of clients under the MIIP and to also promote and market such a Programme.
+In terms of such accreditation issued by Identity Malta, we are authorised to submit applications on behalf of clients under this citizenship route.